To read this content please select one of the options below:

 Source: Compiled by the Research Intelligence Unit (RIUNIT) with data from the Airport and Aviation Services (Sri Lanka) (Private) Limited

-“Several international airlines that temporarily suspended or significantly reduced their operations to Sri Lanka during the global COVID-19 pandemic have now resumed full-time operations as passenger demand has rebounded and the payload is met.
-Among these airlines are QATAR Airways, SINGAPORE AIRLINES, and Emirates” - Airport and Aviation Services Sri Lanka (Private) Limited
+“Several international airlines that temporarily suspended or significantly reduced their operations to Sri Lanka during the global COVID-19 pandemic have now resumed full-time operations as passenger demand have rebounded and the payload is met.
+Among these airlines are QATAR Airways, SINGAPORE AIRLINES, and Emirates,” Airport and Aviation Services Sri Lanka (Private) Limited

 The report provides insights into fluctuations in cruise line arrivals to major ports, with March 2024 emerging as the busiest month.
 The data indicates a growing interest in cruise tourism, with various cruise lines choosing Sri Lanka as a destination.